The 20 Best Atelosteogenesis Type 1 Doctors Near Me in Oregon, US

 Offers Telehealth

-Dana Simpson is a Medical Genetics provider in Portland, Oregon.
+Dana Simpson is a Medical Genetics provider practicing medicine in Portland, Oregon.
 Dr. Simpson is rated as an Experienced provider by MediFind in the treatment of Atelosteogenesis Type 1.
-Her top areas of expertise are Incontinentia Pigmenti, Increased Head Circumference, Miller-Dieker Syndrome, and Smith-Magenis Syndrome.
+She is also highly rated in 1 other condition, according to our data.
+Her clinical expertise encompasses Incontinentia Pigmenti, Increased Head Circumference, Smith-Magenis Syndrome, and Miller-Dieker Syndrome.
 Dr. Simpson is currently accepting new patients.

 Experienced in Atelosteogenesis Type 1